Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

   Ensure that you have the latest update installed, see https://support.microsoft.com/en-us/kb/2829760
 - CMake 3.0 or later, available at http://www.cmake.org/
 - Qt5.5 or later from http://qt-project.org/downloads
-- The mingw64 toolchain (http://mingw-w64.org) is needed to
-  compile the routino library
+- The mingw64 toolchain (http://mingw-w64.org) is needed to compile the routino library For installation, follow the instructions at the beginning of the build_routino.bat which you can find in \msvc_64 directory
 - NSIS, available at http://nsis.sourceforge.net/Main_Page
   only required if you want to create the installer

-## Compile instructions - to be verified
+## Compile instructions

 ### C1.)
 Compile the GDAL library, http://www.gdal.org/
 Build instructions inspired by